hphelion/documentation/commercial/GA1/ceph/commercial-ceph-helion-openstack-nova-ceph-Storage.md

 <list of screenshot need to be added. page number 87-91>
+**[[add screenshot**

 ###Attaching the Cinder volume to the Nova instance

-There are two ways to attach a cinder volume to a nova instance.
+There are two ways to attach a cinder volume to a Nova instance.

-* Using the Horizon UI Dashboard
+* Use the Horizon UI Dashboard
-* Using Command Line Interface (CLI)
+* Use the Command Line Interface (CLI)

-**Using the Horizon UI Dashboard**
+**Attaching a Cinder volume using the Horizon UI Dashboard**

-To attach a cinder volume to a nova instance, do the following:
+To attach a Cinder volume to a Nova instance:

-1. In the Horizon dashboard, click the **Project** Tab.
-The tab displays with options in the left panel.
+1. In the Horizon Dashboard, click the **Project** Tab.

-2. Click **Compute** and then select **Volume** to open Volume page.
+2. Click **Compute** and then **Volume** to open the Volume page.
-3. Click **More Action** tab and select **Edit Attachments**.
-Manage Volume Attachments page displays.
+3. Click the **More Action** tab, and select **Edit Attachments**.
-4. Click **Attach** to **Instance** drop-down list and select the instance.
+4. Click the **Attach to Instance** drop-down list and select the instance.
-5. In the **Device Name** box, enter the name of the name for the selected instance.
+5. In the **Device Name** box, enter the name of the selected instance.
-6. Click **Attach Volume** to attach the cinder volume to the nova instance, else click Cancel.
+6. Click **Attach Volume** to attach the Cinder volume to the Nova instance.
+To undo these changes, click **Cancel**.

-**Listing instance from Horizon**:
+**Listing the instance using Horizon**:

-1. In the Horizon dashboard, click the **Project** Tab.
-The tab displays with options in the left panel.
+1. From the Horizon Dashboard, click the **Project** Tab.
 2. Click **Compute** and then select **Instance** to open Volume page.
-Instance page is displayed.
-You can view the all the instances and the console log in Horizon UI.
+You can view the all the instances and the console log from the Horizon UI.

-**Using Command Line Interface (CLI)**
+**Attaching a Cinder volume using the Command Line Interface (CLI)**

-To attach a cinder volume to a nova instance, do the following:
+To attach a Cinder volume to a Nova instance:

-1. Login to seed.
+1. SSH into the seed VM.

 		ssh <seed IP address>

-2. Login to Overcloud Horizon.
+2. Log in to the Horizon overcloud.

 		ssh heat-admin@<overcloud IP address>

-3. Execute the following command from overcloud controller node0:
+3. From overcloud controller node0, enter:

 		source /root/stackrc

-4. List the existing VM
+4. List the existing VMs:

 		nova list

-5. List the existing glance image
+5. List the Glance image:

 		glance index

-6. List nova list
+6. List Nova:

 		rados lapools

-7. List the ceph resource
+7. List the Ceph resource:

 		ceoh df
-8. **What does the following command do?**

 		ceph -w

-9. Execute the following command to create an instance with RDB backend
+9. To create an instance with the RADOS block device (RDB) back end, enter:

-**command required?**
+**[[command required?**

-10. List all nova instances
+10. To list all Nova instances, enter:

 		nova list

-11. **What does the following command do?**
+11. **[[What does the following command do? not finding it in google -write yes, -w no**

 		ceph -w

-12. Logging in the instance from KVM host
+12. From the KVM host, Log into the instance:

 **commands required?**

-	It displays the instances where the cinder volume is attached.
+	The output displays the instances where the Cinder volume is attached.

-#####Verify Cinder volume attachment to a nova instance
+#####Verifying the Cinder volume attachment to a Nova instance

-Now the Cinder volume is attached to a nova instance.
-Perform the following steps to verify the attachment.
+The Cinder volume is now attached to a Nova instance.
+Verify the attachment by performing the following steps:

-1. Execute the following command to view all the volumes
+1. To view all the volumes, enter:

 		# cinder list

-2. Execute the following command to view the Nova instance
+2. To view the Nova instance, enter:

 		nova list

-3. To view the details of the attached volume, execute the following command
+3. To view the details of the attached volume, enter:

 		# cinder show  <volume ID>